hankhsu1996/vscode-rvcodec-js/README.md

 ## Features

 ### 💡 Inline Decoding
 See assembly instructions next to hex values in real-time.
 Skips commented lines and supports all hex formats.
-Enabled by default.
+Disabled by default, enable via `rvcodec-js.enableInlineDecoding`.

 ### 🔍 Hover to Decode
 Hover over hex values to see assembly instruction, format, and ISA details.
 Supports standard hex and SystemVerilog formats.
 Disabled by default, enable via `rvcodec-js.enableHover`.